 Label Activity Description Power On Green Solid Off Power is supplied to the router.
 Power is not supplied to the router.
-Test Blinking Off The router is performing its diagnostic test.
-The router successfully completed its diagnostic test.
+Test On Off The router is performing its power on self test diagnostic.
+The router successfully completed its power on self test diagnostic.
+Wireless On Off Blink The wireless interface is enabled.
+The wireless interface is turned off.
+Data is being communicated over the wireless network.
 Internet Port On Blink The Internet port has detected a link with an attached device.
 Data is being transmitted or received by the Internet port.
-Wireless On The 802.11g wireless interface is enabled.
-Internet Port On Blink The Internet port has detected a link with an attached device.
-Data is being transmitted or received by the Internet port.
-Phone Port Off On The phone port has not yet been provisioned by the service provider.
-The phone port has been provisioned by the service provider.
 LAN Ports Green Amber The LAN port has detected a 100 Mbps link with an attached device.
 The LAN port has detected a 10 Mbps link with an attached device.